 Growing Tacca bat flowers is a great way to have an unusual flower or novelty plant, both indoors and out.
 Bat flower info indicates the plant is actually an orchid.
-Those is warm areas can learn how to grow the beautiful and unique bat flower outdoors.
+Those in warm areas can learn how to grow the beautiful and unique bat flower outdoors.
 In more seasonal areas, bat flower info says the plant and frilly flower grows vigorously indoors when it is happy with the conditions.

 Information About Bat Flowers

 The bat flower (Tacca chantieri) is an exotic plant with flowers that mimic a bat in flight, deep purple with ruffled wings, and long, hanging filaments.
 Indoor blooms and those outside in semi-tropical climates may appear in spring and last until early autumn.
 Large, attractive leaves surround the bloom.

 Growing bat flowers requires a little extra bat flower care, but blossoms of this unusual specialty plant make the extra care of bat flower worthwhile.
 An interesting tip found in bat flower info is that large plants usually have a greater rate of success than smaller ones.

 How to Grow Bat Flower

 Bat flower info varies on the amount of cold this plant can take.
-One source says it should not be exposed to temperatures below 55 F. (13 C.) while another says it can handle temps down to the mid 30’s (2 C.).
+One source says it should not be exposed to temperatures below 55 degrees F. (13 C.) while another says it can handle temps down to the mid 30’s (2 C.).
 Take care to keep your bat flower away from cold temps and away from the sun.
 When growing this plant outside, plant it in the shade.